Lens Modeling of STRIDES Strongly Lensed Quasars using Neural Posterior Estimation: Discussion

 \subsection{Image Position Recovery on Data}

 We provide a benchmark for lens modeling performance on the real HST data that does not depend on ground truth lens model parameters.
 NPE lens models provide lens mass parameters and a source position, which is enough information to compute image positions.
 We compute the image positions from the predicted lens models, and overlay the positions on top of the input data.
-We compare the SNPE-predicted image positions to the image positions learned in the STRIDES23 modeling (which we take as a proxy ground truth), and compute the average deviation $\delta\theta$.
-If the SNPE-predicted image positions are farther than 0.14$\arcsec$ in either ra or dec from any STRIDES23 image position, that image is discarded from the $\delta\theta$ calculation.
+We compare the SNPE-predicted image positions to the image positions from the \citetalias{STRIDES} modeling (which we take as a proxy ground truth), and compute the average deviation $\delta\theta$.
+If the SNPE-predicted image positions are farther than 0.14$\arcsec$ in either R.A. or decl. from any \citetalias{STRIDES} image position, that image is discarded from the $\delta\theta$ calculation.
 We show this check in Figure \ref{fig:image_positions}.
 We discuss some possible causes of high $\delta\theta$.

 For lens DES J0420$-$4017, we hypothesize low performance on this lens is due to the complex source galaxy structure clearly visible in the lensed arc.
 The simulated training set did not include complex source light, so this problem could be mitigated with more realistic training simulations in the future.
-For lens W2M J1042+1641, there is an artifact in the top of the image in the F815W filter (this artifact is not seen in the other filters observed).
-The network seems to confuse this artifact for a point source image, and ignores the point source image in the bottom left corner.
-This effect could be mitigated by modeling in multiple filters and simulating similar artifacts in our noise model.
+For lens W2M J1042+1641, there is an artifact in the top of the image in the F815W filter.
+The network seems to confuse this artifact for a point-source image, and ignores the point-source image in the bottom-left corner.
+This artifact is not present in observations from other filters, so we expect this effect could be mitigated by modeling in multiple filters simultaneously.
+If we remain limited to a single-band modeling tool, we could possibly mitigate this effect by adding similar artifacts to the noise model of our simulator.
 For lens DES J0530$-$3730, the lensing configuration is quite compact.
 The model produced by \citetalias{STRIDES} is a swallowtail lens, which is a rare configuration where the caustic overlaps.
 It is possible that during training, the network never saw a configuration close enough to this one to model the lens correctly.
 It may be possible to mitigate this problem with larger training sets or more efficient sampling of the parameter space during training.